cliftonbnoble/MyCoachAI/README.md

 # MyCoach AI - Agent Chat Frontend

-This project is the React frontend for the MyCoach AI agent chat interface, built with Vite and styled using Tailwind CSS.
+This project is the React frontend for the MyCoach AI agent chat interface, built with Vite.
+Styling is handled primarily with **Tailwind CSS** and component primitives from **shadcn/ui**.

 _(Note: While a backend (FastAPI, Supabase, Chroma) is planned, this repository currently only contains the frontend code.)_